salomonelli/best-resume-ever/README.md

 2. If you do not have installed Node.js in your machine then go to [this link](https://nodejs.org/en/download/) in order to install node.

+3. This program is intended to run using Linux as an operating system.

+If you are running the program using a Windows Computer, you can set up Linux by following the instructions found <a href="https://docs.microsoft.com/en-us/windows/wsl/install-win10">here</a>.

+Alternatively, the following changes will allow you to run the program using Windows directly.
+  a.
+Change the configuration in the .eslintrc.json file.
+On line 97 where it currently reads "linebreak-style": ["error","unix"], you     will want to substitute the word "windows" for "unix".
+  b.
+Run the following commands to manually install packages that will run using Windows:
+            npm install -g npm-windows-upgrade
+            npm install -g concurrently
+            npm i puppeteer

 ## How to use

 1. Clone this repository.